WiredMind2/OpenTrade/README.md

 - **Logging**: Appropriate logging for debugging and monitoring
 - **Error Handling**: Comprehensive error handling and recovery

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

-### Development Guidelines

-- Follow PEP 8 style guidelines
-- Write comprehensive tests
-- Update documentation
-- Use semantic versioning for releases

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - Built with FastAPI, pandas, scikit-learn, and LightGBM
 - Uses TA-Lib for technical analysis indicators
 - Inspired by modern MLOps best practices
 - Designed for production financial trading systems

-## 📞 Support

-For questions, issues, or contributions:
-- GitHub Issues: [Repository Issues]
-- Documentation: [Docs Site]
-- Email: support@trading-system.com

 ---